Ashland District School

 Sports programs offered at Ashland District School include: baseball, basketball, cheering, cross country, golf, softball, and soccer.
 The school's teams are known as the Ashland Hornets.

 History

 Ashland District School was designed by Lewis & Malm Architecture of Bucksport, Maine, residing where the old soccer and baseball/softball fields used to be.
 Construction began on August 19, 2008, and completed just in time for the 2010–2011 school year.
 A public open house was held on September 1, 2010, and week later opened to students for the first day of school on September 8, 2010.
 The new lighted soccer and baseball/softball fields are adjacent to the school where the Ashland Community High School used to be.

+Catchment

+The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territory.
+The state assigns Oxbow to Ashland District School.
+When Oxbow was a plantation, it was directly under the School Administrative District 32.